poojaraniswain/flask_food_blog/README.md

 # flask_food_blog
-This i a food blog
+This is a food blog where backend is developed using flask (web-framework of python)